 I don’t read much fiction and if so, I tend to read several books by single author in a row.
 Last year was dedicated to Arthur Conan Doyle’s Adventures of Sherlock Holmes and Chesterson’s Father Brown.
 This year I turned to Philipp K. Dick‘s dystopian fiction and Douglas Adams’ Hitchhiker’s Guide to the Galaxy.

-Robust Control System Networks by Stuxnet decoder Ralph Langner is no-nonsense technical analysis – and yet the first book I read that contained a reference to the The Black Swan.
+Robust Control System Networks by Stuxnet decoder Ralph Langner is no-nonsense technical analysis.
+It is also the first book I read that contained a reference to the The Black Swan.
 Langner brilliantly debunks the way risks are evaluated in IT security, that is using insurance-based models and indulging in building theoretical models.
 Langner highlights the way control engineers at the shop floor think in contrast to this.

 In The Shallows: What the Internet Is Doing to Our Brains.
 Nicholas Carr brilliant analysis reflects all my personal findings – again confirmed by this summer’s time-out from social media.
 I am eagerly awaiting his upcoming book on automation.